Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Given the option, he’d happily have spent his life herding naxas and digging ditches," she explained.
 "He’s a country bumpkin at heart."

-"That seems…" Beau paused and considered his words with care.
+"That seems..."
+Beau paused and considered his words with care.
 He needed a word that could convey his skepticism without implying she was a liar.

 She gave him the perfect one.
 "Surprising?"
 If she’d been human, the chittering sound in her chest would have been a merry, tinkling laugh.
 "Yes, most people think so.
 I daresay you’re surprised at how civilized he’s being tonight."